Montreal Lacrosse Club

 The Montreal Lacrosse Club was a lacrosse club in Montreal, Quebec, Canada.
-The Club is notable in the history of lacrosse as it was responsible for establishing the first set of written rules of the game.
+The club is notable in the history of lacrosse as it was responsible for establishing the first set of written rules of the game.

-The Club was established in 1856 by the Montreal dentist, Dr. William George Beers.
-One of Dr. Beers's innovations, the replacement of the a hair-stuffed deerskin ball with a hard rubber ball, continues to this day.
+The club was established in 1856 by the Montreal dentist, Dr. William George Beers.
+One of Dr. Beers' innovations, the replacement of a hair-stuffed deerskin ball with a hard rubber ball, continues to this day.

 In 1860, Beers codified the game, shortening the length of each game and reducing the number of players to 12 per team.
-The first game played under Beers's rules was at Upper Canada College in 1867; they lost to the Toronto Cricket Club by a score of 3–1.
+The first game played under Beers' rules was at Upper Canada College in 1867; they lost to the Toronto Cricket Club by a score of 3–1.

 In 1881, the Montreal Lacrosse Club was a founding member of the Montreal Amateur Athletic Association.

 A new Montreal Lacrosse Club was founded in 2006 and plays in the Quebec Senior Field Lacrosse League.